Does Vaping Make You Grumpy?

 Do you know what INNCO means?
-It’s an abbreviation, I recently discovered, for the so-called International Network of Nicotine Consumer Organisations.
+It’s an abbreviation, I recently discovered, for International Network of Nicotine Consumer Organisations.
 In November 2021 they published a document attacking Bloomberg and WHO over what they call a ‘misinfodemic’ about vaping.

 INNCO’s LinkedIn entry says they’re a non-profit organization with 11–50 employees, and elaborates:

 INNCO supports the rights and well-being of 112 million [although in the misinfodemic document this number has declined to 98 million] adults worldwide who use safer nicotine alternatives to avoid toxic forms of tobacco.
 We are ex-smokers, and we demand that our lived-experience should not be ignored…We promote health and saving lives [and] harm reduction.